Title: Professor of French/Advisor

 What I Do At SSU

 In addition to teaching all levels of French language, culture, history and literature at Sonoma State University, I teach a General Education class on the francophone literatures of the Caribbean.
-I am also advisor to the French Club and Coordinator of the Arts & Humanities Research & Creative Works Forum, as well as being a long-standing member of the Global Studies Steering Committee and the University Scholarship Committee.
+I am also advisor to the French Club, as well as being a long-standing member of the Global Studies Steering Committee and the University Scholarship Committee.
 My favorite yearly activity, however, is my service as a Reader at Commencement every May.
 I also publish the local Bay Area Francophile List, a weekly bulletin of activities – from music to theater to cinema to art, and more – taking place in and around the Bay Area.

 Ph.D. & M.Phil., French Literature, Yale University